KHanghoj/bgi_2019/exerciseNGSgl.md

         -SNP_pval       1.000000        (Remove sites with a pvalue larger)
 ```

-`-minMaf` is a hard filter of the estimated allele frequency
+`-minMaf` is a hard filter of the minimum estimated allele frequency

 `-SNP_pval` is drawn from a chisq distribution based on a likelihood ratio test.